xbeat/Machine-Learning/README.md

 Introduction to Graph Neural Networks (GNNs)

 Graph Neural Networks are a class of deep learning models designed to work with graph-structured data.
 They can capture complex relationships between entities in a graph, making them ideal for tasks like social network analysis, recommendation systems, and molecular property prediction.

+## Understanding the Role of ReLU Activation in Neural Networks

+Understanding ReLU Activation Function

+The Rectified Linear Unit (ReLU) activation function transforms input by outputting zero for negative values and maintaining positive values unchanged.
+This non-linear transformation enables neural networks to learn complex patterns while avoiding the vanishing gradient problem common in earlier activation functions.

 ## Basic Knowledge Graph Tutorial with Python